 - IELTS certificate or HSK award letter if you have (Both optional), you can also provide a simple certificate stating that your last degree was taught in the English language.
 It is called English Proficiency certificate, that is available from your university

-- Schedule an appointment with your doctor to carry out complete medical examination for CSC Scholarship and then ask your doctor to sign and stamp the form
+- Schedule an appointment with your doctor to carry out complete medical examination for CSC Scholarship/ Chinese Government Scholarship and then ask your doctor to sign and stamp the form

 - Write a detailed and impressive research plan and state clear reasons that why you want to chose a Chinese University for your next degree?
-Master degree students can write a Study Plan for CSC Scholarship.
-The Study plan eassy and Study plan writing skills were also published for you to look at.
+Master’s degree students can write a Study Plan for CSC Scholarship/ Chinese Government Scholarship.
+The Study plan essay and Study plan writing skills were also published for you to look at.
 You may also wish to read how to write a well-researched research proposal to convince the scholarship awarding committee.

-- Apply for a passport if you don’t have it now and make sure you have it at the time of submission of your CSC Scholarship application
+- Apply for a passport if you don’t have it now and make sure you have it at the time of submission of your CSC Scholarship/ Chinese Government Scholarship application

 - If any particular Chinese University requires an application screening or an application process fee then submit it.
 Print its receipt and attach it to the two sets of your documents listed above

-- It is advised to chose a reliable courier service to send your CSC scholarship application documents directly to the address of that Chinese University.
+- It is advised to choose a reliable courier service to send your CSC scholarship application documents directly to the address of that Chinese University.

 - The Chinese Government Scholarships sponsors international students once a year in all Chinese Universities

 - You can keep in mind that the deadline for Chinese Scholarship (CSC) varies in all Chinese Universities.
-So, the rough guess for the deadline of the CSC/ Chinese Government Scholarship.
+So, you need to check with your University for the deadline of the CSC/ Chinese Government Scholarship.
 For example, ZHEJIANG University’s deadline for the scholarship is here

-- If you win the CSC Scholarship then the next step will be to receive admission and Chinese Student VISA documents on your residential address.
+- If you win the CSC/ Chinese Government Scholarship then the next step will be to receive admission and Chinese Student VISA documents on your residential address.

 - Now, you have to make an appointment to visit the Chinese Embassy to apply for a Chinese VISA.

-List of Chinese Universities offering CSC Scholarships Sponsored by China Scholarship Council:
+List of Chinese Universities offering CSC Scholarships/ Chinese Government Scholarships Sponsored by China Scholarship Council: